Force over Distance: What Falls Away Is Always

 Don’t think of her.

-Its long, cool fingers close around her upper arm in an irregular, horrifying progression.
+Its long, cool fingers close around her upper arm.
+It draws her in.

-She gasps, resisting instinctively, shaking with the effort of holding still, but she keeps her head angled and she lets it happen and she waits.
+She gasps, trembling with the effort of holding still, but she keeps her head angled and she lets it happen and she waits.

 She waits.